-These examples from the various disciplinces of cognitive science, though only a small sample, show a convergence on a particular methodology for characterizing the representational properties of cognitive systems.
+These examples from neuroscience and philosophy, though only a small sample, show a convergence on a particular methodology for characterizing the representational properties of cognitive systems.
 They depend on the assumption that constructing the conditional probability function of the likelihood of a response given a stimulus is the best way to characterize the relation between representations and sensory stimuli.

-4 The strangeness of taking the familiar route
+4. The strangeness of taking the familiar route